Terris McDuffie: Caribbean Series

 He declined in his second season with Magallanes, going 1–3 with a 6.86 ERA in seven games (three starts).

 Dominican Republic League

-Besides, McDuffie pitched in the Dominican Professional Baseball League in 1952.
+McDuffie pitched in the Dominican Professional Baseball League in 1952.
 He posted a 14–3 record in the regular season and went 2–0 with a save in the playoffs, as the Aguilas Cibaeñas defeated the Tigres del Licey in the maximum of seven games to claim the championship title.
 McDuffie won the MVP award for his contribution in three of the four victories of his team.
-He has culturally referenced as the creator of the popular catchphrase La hit no gana juego (Hits do not win games), a reference to the many hits he allowed, but still ended up winning the games.
+He has been culturally referenced as the creator of the popular catchphrase La hit no gana juego (Hits do not win games), a reference to the many hits he allowed, but still ended up winning the games.

 Texas League

 At age 44, he had the last run in the Texas League with the Dallas Steers club in 1954, posting a 3–4 record and a 3.04 ERA in 14 games (nine starts).
 A leg injury during the season ended his playing days.
 He combined a career record of 88–53 record between the minors and Negro league baseball.